-The integration to cold chain systems allows monitoring of existing conditions of the pharmaceuticals.
+The integration of cold chain systems allows monitoring of existing conditions of the pharmaceuticals.
 Data, whether appropriate conditions are met or not, are recorded through the data logs.
-This avoids a similar incident from occurring in the future and ensure improved shipping conditions.
-Monitoring different measuring points also increases the accuracy of determining the unusable shipments.
+This avoids a similar incident from occurring in the future and ensures improved shipping conditions.
+Monitoring different measuring points also increases the accuracy of determining unusable shipments.
 The more evidence of a product is usable, the lesser it will be lost due to mishandling.

 Data loggers work through the installation of one or two sensors.
 Each sensor records environmental phenomena.
 The sensor device, or data logger, has a microprocessor and memory.
 This is used for data storage that can be transferred to a computer or cloud software.
 This information will be available for monitoring and can be utilized right away.
 Supply chain managers analyze the collected data to formulate effective supply chain strategies.
 It also takes into account each sensitivity.

 Proper data logging is crucial in the pharmaceutical cold chain.
 Since it can guarantee product safety, which is the foundation of the pharma and health care system.
 Initial costs of installing data loggers may be high.
 But to determine which products can be used or not improve operations and increase the general public’s trust.